 Continue to appropriate funding for housing programs, such as the Moderate Income Housing Program, as it has a proven track record of working in our communities.
 The addition of non-profit organizations, those with a focus on housing as eligible entities for applying for the MIH program funding, would simplify access to funding for many local and regional organizations across the state.
 Also, direct application for MIH funding would help support regional housing projects across multiple governing jurisdictions and make the process more efficient.

 NetWork Kansas supports the economic needs of entrepreneurs throughout the wKREDA region.
-One of the mechanisms utilized by Network Kansas to support these efforts is the Kansas Entrepreneurship Tax Credit, which is utilized to raise money for program support and two funding partnerships: StartUp Kansas and the Entrepreneurship (E-) Community Partnership.
+NetWork Kansas makes use of Kanas Entrepreneurship Tax Credits to raise money for program support and two funding partnerships: StartUp Kansas and the Entrepreneurship (E-) Community Partnership.
 StartUp Kansas and E-Communities provide matching loans for startups and expansions of existing businesses in rural communities across Kansas.

 wKREDA Region Impact

-- Provided more than $6.7 million in matching funds to 171 businesses, which has created and/or retained 1,300+ jobs
+- Provided more than 7.48 million in matching loans to 204 businesses which created and/or retained more than 1,900 jobs

-- 76% of the funded businesses are in communities of 5,000 or less with startups comprising 43% of the businesses funded
+- Eighty-five percent of the funded businesses have come in communities of 10,000 or less with startups comprising 43% of the businesses funded

-- 21 wKREDA communities have achieved E-Community standing, creating an additional $1.2 million in loan funds to support projects and leverage other business financing options
+- Fifty-nine communities achieved E-Community standing creating an additional $5.87 million in loan funds to support projects and leverage other business financing options

-- Provided Economic Gardening assistance to 14 businesses, which created and/or retained 641 jobs
+- Provided Economic Gardening assistance to 69 businesses which created and/or retained 2,400 jobs

 Most economic development opportunities in the wKREDA region stem from entrepreneurs willing to invest in rural Kansas.
 Start-up Kansas and E-Community funds provide the necessary financing, not available through traditional methods, to move entrepreneurial ventures from ideas to reality.
 These funds are made possible through the Entrepreneurship Tax Credit program.